Prince: Specific titles

 In some dynasties, a specific style other than prince has become customary for dynasts, such as fils de France in the House of Capet, and Infante.
 Infante was borne by children of the monarch other than the heir apparent in all of the Iberian monarchies.
-Some monarchies used a specific princely title for their heirs, such as Prince of Asturias in Spain and Prince of Brazil in Portugal.
+Some monarchies used a specific princely title for their heirs, such as Prince of Asturias in Spain, Prince of Brazil in Portugal, and (customarily but not automatically) Prince of Wales in the United Kingdom.

 Sometimes a specific title is commonly used by various dynasties in a region, e.g. Mian in various of the Punjabi princely Hill States (lower Himalayan region in British India).

 European dynasties usually awarded appanages to princes of the blood, typically attached to a feudal noble title, such as Prince of Orange in the Netherlands, Britain's royal dukes, the Dauphin in France, the Count of Flanders in Belgium, and the Count of Syracuse in Sicily.
-Sometimes appanage titles were princely, e.g. Prince of Achaia (Courtenay), Prince de Condé (Bourbon), Prince of Carignan (Savoy), but it was the fact that their owners were of princely rank rather than that they held a princely title which was the source of their pre-eminence.
+Sometimes appanage titles were princely, e.g. Prince of Achaia (Courtenay), Prince de Condé (Bourbon), Prince of Carignan (Savoy), but it was that their owners were of princely rank rather than that they held a princely title which was the source of their pre-eminence.

 For the often specific terminology concerning an heir apparent, see Crown prince.